everscale-org/docs/src/learn/faq.md

 ## What is EVER?

 **EVER** - is the native coin of Everscale blockchain, unique blockchain design that proposes a scalable decentralized world computer, paired with a distributed operating system.
-EVER is token that captures value of all community sponsored projects, therefore optimized for a value capturing, it also used for network usage fee payments.
+EVER is the token that captures the value of all community sponsored projects, therefore optimized for a value capturing, it also used for network usage fee payments.
 It has a max supply of ~2 billion EVER coins.

 ### **Wrapped EVER**

-EVER is cryptocurrency that run on blockchain, but different blockchains have different functions, features, and protocols.
+EVER is a cryptocurrency that runs on blockchain, but different blockchains have different functions, features, and protocols.
 Because of this difference, EVER is not able to interact with other blockchains.
 While this increases the security of a blockchain-based digital asset, it creates immense difficulties for the development of an interoperable exchange or system of cryptocurrencies where the data of one crypto gets transferred into another crypto.
 However, for decentralized finance to exist, the exchange of information from one to another cryptocurrency is crucial.
 This is where Wrapped EVER comes in.
 In simple words, WEVER represents a cryptocurrency based on a separate blockchain and is worth the same, but can be used on non-native blockchains and later, redeemed for the original cryptocurrency.
 Putting it in reference, Wrapped EVER (wEVER) is a digital token that has the same value as one EVER but is based on TIP-3 standard, which makes it usable on the Decentralised Finance ecosystem.
-WEVER also available on ETH and BNB (BSC) networks, which makes it usable on the Decentralized Finance ecosystem.
+WEVER is also available on ETH and BNB (BSC) networks, which makes it usable on the Decentralized Finance ecosystem.

 Contracts of EVER (Wrapped EVER):